jw6877/Elastic-notes/README.md

 - Public IP address: 20.51.232.6

 Machines within the network can only be accessed by each other.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Allowed Web-1 access to the ELK server and it's public IP address is, 52.188.7.129.

 A summary of the access policies in place can be found in the table below.